nguyenphuminh/Marble-Engine/README.md

 </div>

 ## What is Marble ?
 Marble is a simple, lightweight maze game engine created in Batch.
-You can create simple maze games with Marble.
+You can create simple maze games or Tic Tac Toe games with Marble.
 <br/>
 This is the full source code of Marble, hope you like it!